 Cadmium in marine specimens

 During the monitoring period cadmium levels in bladder wrack and eelpout liver from the Lower Saxony sampling sites decreased slightly.
 In contrast, increasing levels were observed for blue mussel and eelpout from the Schleswig-Holstein sampling areas.
 Highest mean cadmium contents were detected in specimens from the Baltic Sea.

-In 2012 cadmium concentrations in mussels from both, Baltic and North Sea, were in the range of 0.08 – 0.12 µg/g wet weight (ww) and thus near or within the background range for cadmium in mussels defined by the OSPAR Commission (i.e. 0.07 – 0.11 µg/g ww).
+Since 2013 cadmium concentrations in mussels from both, Baltic and North Sea, were in the range of 0.06 – 0.12 µg/g wet weight (ww) and thus near or within the background range for cadmium in mussels defined by the OSPAR Commission (i.e. 0.07 – 0.11 µg/g ww).